liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/05-liferay-js-apis/05-invoking-liferay-services.markdown

 [TOC levels=1-4]

-@product@ provides many web services out-of-the-box.
+@sharepoint@ provides many web services out-of-the-box.
 To see a comprehensive list of the available web services, navigate to `http://localhost:8080/api/jsonws` (assuming your localhost is running on port 8080).